north-redwing/mnist-from-scratch/README.md

 ```

 ### Learning
+Execute the script,
 ```
 $ python3 ~/mnist-from-scratch/src/learning.py sample 4000 0.1 100 0 -debug -save
 ```

 Here is keywords arguments and optional arguments.
 Note:
 You will train on MNIST dataset with noise from 1% to noise_per_max, every 5%.
 If noise_per_max is nonzero, then you will train on MNIST dataset without noise.